ColonelD10/create-vm/README.md

 ![Create Virtual Machine](https://github.com/user-attachments/assets/0dcea63b-c0da-43bc-b1fd-26302c07a964)

 Click the blue 'create' button in the center or the 'create' button in the top left of the screen.
-After clicking either a drop down menu will appear.
+After clicking either button a drop down menu will appear.
 Click the first option 'Azure virtual machine'.

 ![Create Virtual Machine 2](https://github.com/user-attachments/assets/8498a9d3-07f5-4bed-8722-01fc000b71c1)